Mobile: 0414 585 595

 “You have been criticising yourself for years, and it hasn’t worked.
 Try approving of yourself instead and see what happens” ~ Louise L Hay

-Instead of self-criticism and thoughts that are in turmoil, wouldn’t it be nice to think of yourself kindly, in a supportive way?
+Instead of self-criticism and negative self-talk, causing further inner turmoil; wouldn’t it be nice to think of yourself kindly, in a supportive way?

 But, on second thought, that’s easier said than done…

-As a trained hypnotherapist I know that sometimes we need some help.
+As a trained hypnotherapist I know that sometimes we need help.

 Common types of anxiety disorders